vdelia/vdelia.github.io/_drafts/clojure_intro.md

 permalink: /clojure/intro/
 tags:
   - clojure
-  - install
+  - how to install
   - LightTable
   - leiningen
 ---

 Why Clojure?
 Pick your favorite answer on [Quora][quora], and don't forget that the most important one is that **Clojure is fun**.

 About Lisp: yes, Clojure belongs to the glorious family of Lisp languages.
 Full stop.
 No more on this, because Common Lisp is completely different from Scheme, and the two have very little in common with Clojure.

 So, why is it fun?